MicahOlson/currency-exchanger/README.md

 * ExchangeRate-API

 ## Description
 This website will convert U.S. dollars to a different global currency using the ExchangeRate-API.
-Enter a value in U.S. dollars, select a different, global currency from the list provided and click submit.
+Enter a value in U.S. dollars, select a different, global currency from the list provided and click convert.

 ## Setup and Installation
 * To use this application, you will need to **acquire your own API key** for the ExchangeRate-API.